MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 #### Considerations for contact entities

 > [!NOTE]
-> If you are using Customer Insights - Journeys without the outbound marketing module installed the additional consent enforcement checks described in this section are not performed.
-If outbound marketing marketing is not present, only the contact point consent enforcement model is used to determine if messages are sent.
+> If you're using Customer Insights - Journeys without the outbound marketing module installed, the additional consent enforcement checks described in this section aren't performed.
+If outbound marketing marketing isn't present, only the contact point consent enforcement model is used to determine if messages are sent.

 When outbound marketing is provisioned, real-time journeys make consent enforcement checks using data stored on the contact record.

-In order to aid in the transition from outbound marketing, real-time journeys check the consent stored on contact entities in addition to the purpose and topic based consent checks.
-Real-time journeys look at the contact's `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields when an email message is sent to a contact entity.
+To aid in the transition from outbound marketing, real-time journeys check the consent stored on contact entities in addition to the purpose and topic-based consent checks.
+Real-time journeys look at the contact's `DoNotEmail`, `DoNotBulkEmail`, and `DoNotTrack` fields when an email message is sent to a contact entity.

-In outbound journeys the contact entity `DoNotEmail` and `DoNotBulkEmail` control if an email is sent.
-Real-time journeys also check these two fields to match outbound's consent enforcement behavior.
+In outbound marketing journeys, the contact entity `DoNotEmail` and `DoNotBulkEmail` control if an email is sent.
+Real-time journeys also check these two fields to match outbound marketing's consent enforcement behavior.
 For an email to be sent to a contact from a real-time journey, both the contact's fields and the contact point consent records for the email address must all allow the message to be sent.

 Similarly, the contact's `DoNotTrack` field and tracking contact point consent records must both allow tracking in order for tracking links and pixels to be inserted into a message.
 These three fields aren't checked for messages sent to other entities (for example, leads).

-Text and custom channel messages to contacts don't use the `DoNotEmail`, `DoNotBulkEmail` or `DoNotTrack` fields when evaluating consent.
+Text and custom channel messages to contacts don't use the `DoNotEmail`, `DoNotBulkEmail`, or `DoNotTrack` fields when evaluating consent.

 To learn more about transitioning from outbound marketing to real-time journeys here, visit [Consent management and double opt-in transition guidance](real-time-marketing-consent-transition.md)